 Where, by these by-laws, anything is directed, or forbidden, to be done, any person failing or neglecting to do anything so directed, or doing anything so forbidden, commits an offence and is liable to a penalty not exceeding $500.

-[By-law 26 inserted in Gazette 7 Jan 1994 p.
+[By-law 26 inserted: Gazette 7 Jan 1994 p.
 21.]

 Notes